zhaoyul/aposd-vs-clean-code/README.md

 really bad decomposition.
 I hope readers will not emulate it.
 Furthermore, I don't think it's bad because of an accident; it ended up way over-decomposed and hard to read because you followed the advice of *Clean Code*.

+**UB:**

+It was not my goal, in this chapter, to show the best possible decomposition of the algorithm.
+The algorithm was irrelevant.
+It was my goal to show how large functions can be broken up into smaller classes.

+As for your contention that the `PrimeGenerator` was over decomposed, I decomposed it into 8 small functions.
+You decomposed your solution into seven commented sections.
+So I'm not sure your argument holds a lot of water.  ;-)

 ## Comments